mathisto/magicalkingdompoetsociety/README.md

 Hereth be yon rules:
 1. Thou shalt ask ONLY ridiculous questions, and ridiculous shall thine questions be.
 1. All Pull Requests must be accompanied by an animated gif.
 No exceptions.
+1. Five...no three sir!
-1. All ordered lists must use one-dot GH flavored markdown syntax
+1. All ordered lists must use `1.` [GitHub flavored markdown](https://guides.github.com/features/mastering-markdown/) syntax. ex: `1.
+First Item` `1.
+Second Item` `1.
+Third Item`
-1. three sir!
-1. Edit [WeAreGo.md](docs/WeAreGo.md) checking the box next to your name to prove your karate & friendship. (**test if you can commit & push**)
-1. All roads lead to Rome
-1. Get your hands dirty, try for thirty - After that, ask for Matt
+1. Get your hands dirty, try for thirty - After that, ping [Matt](https://github.com/mathisto) or [Brian](https://github.com/todtb).
 1. ????
 1. PROFIT!!!